 RS also makes a key contribution to the whole school ethos.
 The school motto of WE CAN runs throughout, with the use of questioning, accepting and debating other views, respectful listening, independent work and questioning.

-- Religious Studies Learning Journey Year 7 -11 (Key Stage 3 and 4)
+- Religious Studies (Christianity and Islam) Year 7-11 Learning Journey (Key Stage 3 and 4)